Intarsia is sometimes referred to as “picture knitting” because it is used to work motifs into your project.

 The potential problem with all this dropping and switching is the potential for little holes at the color change.
 However, they are easily avoided by crossing the yarns so they twist together.
 The tension created by the twist pulls the holes closed.

 To work the color cross you pick up the new yarn from the right and underneath the current yarn.
-Stated another way, when you get to the stitch where the color change happens pull the current yarn to the left, then grab the new yarn and pull it to the left and over the top of the old yarn.
+Stated another way, when you get to the stitch where the color change happens pull the current yarn to the left, then grab the new yarn and pull it to the right and over the top of the old yarn.

 In the picture above I’m about to work a red stitch after working a white stitch.
 I took the picture after I threw the red yarn around the needle but before I finished the stitch.
 You can see the red yarn hugging the white yarn.